rob-sullivan/50-chatgpt-projects/README.md

 openai.api_key = config.API_KEY
 ```
 * Launched Outlook and ensured I was signed in, if I saw the outlook window which contained emails, etc, then I should be able to make API calls.
+I had issues where I was logged in under an old account.
+I kept getting error messages.
+Had to ensure I was completely signed out first then signed in with a student email.
+You can even create a new one to test with.
 * Added the following to app.py:
 ```python
 def last_five_emails():